The 20 Best Primitive Neuroectodermal Tumor (PNET) Doctors Near Me in North Carolina, US

 Offers Telehealth

 What we specialize in at The Preston Robert Tisch Brain Tumor Center is compassionate care – we take care of our patients.
 It’s complete care.
 The patients don’t have to go out and find a radiologist.
 We have the radiation oncologist, the chemotherapy, the surgery, the radiology, we have all kinds of nursing people as well as help getting physical therapy and getting in-the-home assistance.
 Patients also can expect cutting-edge care because we run such a terrific science program here.
 I really like working with the patients.
 No question about it.
 It’s not that I’m doing some trivial procedure six times a day.
 When someone comes in with a brain tumor, there’s usually some bonding, and instead of running away from that, I really enjoy it.
 Dr. Friedman is rated as a Distinguished provider by MediFind in the treatment of Primitive Neuroectodermal Tumor (PNET).
-His top areas of expertise are Glioma, Astrocytoma, Glioblastoma, Awake Craniotomy, and Laminectomy.
+He is also highly rated in 44 other conditions, according to our data.
+His clinical expertise encompasses Glioma, Astrocytoma, Glioblastoma, Awake Craniotomy, and Laminectomy.
+Dr. Friedman is board certified in American Board Of Neurological Surgery, Neurological Surgery.

 Distinguished in Primitive Neuroectodermal Tumor (PNET)